As a beginner dancer, the best goal is (as cheesy as it sounds), to have fun.

 Everything becomes 10000% more real once written down.
 Write down your dance goals in your phone's notes, your journal, wherever you can see it every day.

-When you're righting, make the goals are set in a positive language.
+When you're writing, make the goals are set in a positive language.

 For example, write "Introduce yourself to more people in class" instead of "Stop being so shy."